MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Scheduled_Query_Defender.md

 1. Make sure the following *Operation name* items appear: **List Storage Account Keys** and **Update Storage Account Create**.
 These are the operations that the KQL query you reviewed earlier will match to generate the alert. **Hint:** You might need to select **Refresh** to update the list.

-1. Return to Microsoft Defender XDR at <https://security.microsoft.com>.
+1. Return to Defender XDR at `https://security.microsoft.com`.

 1. In the Microsoft Defender navigation menu, scroll down and expand the *Investigation & response* section.
 Next,expand the *Incidents & alerts* section and select **Incidents**.